Filmed on 4 February 2018

 The first mudra has to do with a thought form from someone else, flying straight in your face.
-I think this has to do with the metaphor ‘in your face’ … I’ve talked, in prior blogs about how the unconscious mind interprets these metaphors in a very physical way.
+I think this has to do with the metaphor ‘in your face’ … I have talked, in prior blogs about how the unconscious mind interprets these metaphors in a very physical way.

-Let’s say you’re in a big gathering … say, on the corner of the gathering … and the energy of a person’s astral form … kind of hardened energy, like that of a convict or con person or felon … is jumping out of the person’s body and hitting you in the face.
-And the warding mudra one goes like this:
+Let’s say you are in a big gathering … say, on the corner of the gathering … and the energy of a person’s astral form … kind of hardened energy, like that of a convict or con person or felon … is jumping out of the person’s body and hitting you in the face.
+And the warding mudra one goes like this …